anushka23g/Complete-Placement-Preparation/README.md

 ## Pick up a language you have worked with and you are confident with!

 But if you have enough time, I'd suggest you to learn the following languages:
-C++
+:closed_book: C++
-Java
+:closed_book: Java
-Python
+:closed_book: Python
-C
+:closed_book: C

 ## Some of the languages used at various organisations as reported online:

-Amazon: Java, Javascript, Ruby, Python, Perl [sources]("https://www.quora.com/What-programming-languages-are-used-at-Amazon")
+:orange_book: Amazon: Java, Javascript, Ruby, Python, Perl [sources]("https://www.quora.com/What-programming-languages-are-used-at-Amazon")
-Facebook: PHP, C++, Python, Java, Perl.
+:orange_book: Facebook: PHP, C++, Python, Java, Perl.
 High regard for dynamic/scripting languages. [sources]("https://stackoverflow.com/questions/3690092/what-programming-language-does-facebook-use")
-Google: C/C++, Java, Python, Javascript, Go [sources]("https://stackoverflow.com/questions/4773379/official-programming-languages-at-google")
+:orange_book: Google: C/C++, Java, Python, Javascript, Go [sources]("https://stackoverflow.com/questions/4773379/official-programming-languages-at-google")
-Microsoft: C++, C#, Java, Python [sources]("http://www.eweek.com/c/a/Application-Development/Top-10-Microsoft-Programming-Languages-704642/")
+:orange_book: Microsoft: C++, C#, Java, Python [sources]("http://www.eweek.com/c/a/Application-Development/Top-10-Microsoft-Programming-Languages-704642/")

 ***Tip: Go for the language you are comfortable with, doing any kind of problem, solving things and writing code AND also please know about the internal functionalities as well and how different data structures are implemented in it.***